Fourier analysis of many-body transition amplitudes and states: Introduction

-We start by recalling the definition and main properties of the Fourier transform over a finite group, as well as providing some useful group theory notions.
-We then proceed with the Fourier analysis of the set of transition amplitudes connecting two $N$-particle states in section \ref{sec:a}.
-These are combined into Fourier components associated with specific particle-exchange symmetries, including the familiar bosonic and fermionic symmetries, but also more exotic ``mixed'' symmetries \cite{messiah_symmetrization_1964,tichy_extending_2017}.
-In section \ref{sec:J}, we study the counting statistics of particles obeying exchange symmetries generalizing those of indistinguishable bosons and fermions.
-In particular, the transition probabilities of partially distinguishable particles are expressed in terms of the Fourier transforms of the transition amplitudes on the one hand and of a function encoding partial distinguishability on the other hand.
-As an application of our formalism, in section \ref{sec:suppr}, we state conditions for the contribution of a given symmetry type to a transition probability to vanish.
-This generalizes the suppression laws governing completely destructive interference of bosons and fermions \cite{lim_generalized_2005,tichy_zerotransmission_2010,tichy_manyparticle_2012,tichy_stringent_2014,crespi_suppression_2015,crespi_suppression_2016,dittel_manybody_2017,dittel_totally_2018,dittel_totally_2018a} to other symmetry types.
-We illustrate these results by investigating the spectrum of transition amplitudes in the Fourier interferometer (i.e. for an evolution given by the discrete Fourier transform unitary), where we observe a wealth of such suppressed events.
+We start by examining transition amplitudes between symmetrized many-body states and show that these involve convolution products and inner products of functions defined on the symmetric group, motivating the introduction of a Fourier transform over $S_N$.
+In Sec.~\ref{sec:FT}, we give the definition and main properties of the Fourier transform over a finite group, and introduce some useful tools from group theory.
+We then proceed with the Fourier analysis of the set of transition amplitudes connecting two $N$-particle states in Sec.~\ref{sec:a}.
+These transition amplitudes are combined into Fourier components associated with specific particle-exchange symmetries, including the familiar bosonic and fermionic symmetries, but also more exotic ``mixed'' symmetries \cite{messiah_symmetrization_1964,tichy_extending_2017,kumar_exchange_2025}.
+In Sec.~\ref{sec:countstat}, we study the counting statistics of particles obeying exchange symmetries generalizing those of indistinguishable bosons and fermions.
+In particular, the transition probabilities of partially distinguishable particles are expressed in terms of the Fourier transforms of the transition amplitudes, on the one hand, and of a function encoding partial distinguishability, on the other hand.
+As an application of our formalism, in Sec.~\ref{sec:suppr}, we state conditions for the contribution of a given symmetry type to a transition probability to vanish.
+This generalizes the suppression laws governing completely destructive interference of bosons and fermions \cite{lim_generalized_2005,tichy_zerotransmission_2010,tichy_manyparticle_2012,tichy_stringent_2014,crespi_suppression_2015,crespi_suppression_2016,dittel_manybody_2017,dittel_totally_2018,dittel_totally_2018a} to other particle-exchange symmetries.
+We illustrate these results by performing the harmonic analysis of transition amplitudes in the Fourier interferometer (i.e., for an evolution given by the discrete Fourier transform unitary), where we observe a wealth of such suppressed transitions.